 – Eliza Gilkyson (2015 Grammy nominee)

 Fast forward a decade.
 Northern New Mexico’s Americana scene fades like high-country grasses in autumn and Bill & Bonnie move to Santa Fe where they sign on as the house band for La Fonda, a venerable downtown hotel.
 For 11 years, Bill and Bonnie delighted Santa Feans and countless tourists with their infectious blend of bluegrass, country and swing music.
 In 1997, Bill & Bonnie signed with Warner Bros. and recorded “Diamonds in the Rough.”
 Produced by country veteran Jim Rooney, it climbed to fifth on the Americana chart that year and led to tours with Lyle Lovett Music Festival, Merlefest, and the Kerrville Folk Festival.
 The wind seemed to be at their backs, but in 2003, Bonnie’s health deteriorated and she could no longer perform.
 On his own musically for the first time since meeting Bonnie, Bill formed the Bill Hearne Trio.
-In the trio, Bill is backed by Bob Goldstein on lead guitar, mandolin & banjo and either Zeke Severenson or Dave Toland on bass.
-Bill is in his 23rd year at the La Fonda and is still singing every Monday & Tuesday night with his Trio.
+In the trio, Bill is backed by David Thom on lead guitar and mandolin, and Zeke Severson on bass (our good buddy Dave Toland is Zeke’s alternate for many years).
+Bill is in his 26th year at the La Fonda and is still singing every Monday & Tuesday night with his Trio.